vatsalmehta2001/MLPapers_scraper-summarizer/README.md

 You can provide either one or both API keys.
 The application is designed to work with just one of the services if needed.

+## Enhanced Summary Generation

+The latest version now extracts text directly from paper PDFs to generate significantly more comprehensive summaries:

+1. **PDF Download**: Automatically downloads the PDF from arXiv
+2. **Text Extraction**: Processes and extracts the content from the research paper
+3. **Deep Analysis**: AI models analyze the full paper content, not just the abstract
+4. **Structured Output**: Generates well-formatted summaries with detailed technical content

+This produces summaries that capture implementation details, experimental results, and nuances that aren't available in the abstract alone.

 ## Switching Between API Providers

-In the Admin Panel, you can select which API provider to use for summarization:
+In the Admin Panel, you can select which AI provider to use for summarization:

 1. **Auto**: The application will automatically use available APIs, with Claude preferred if both are available
 2. **OpenAI**: Force using OpenAI's GPT model even if Claude is available